 When I planned to create a Household Reference Binder, once I talked about it with the content creation team to iron out the details, we discovered that there was potential for a different binder–and boom, another product was born.

-Once you can really see into the future and visualize the details of your idea, it grows.
+Once you can see into the future and visualize the details of your idea, it grows.
 Once you put the idea into the universe verbally, it’s more than an item that lives in your brain–now it’s a concept that other people know about.

 And once that happens, well, the rest is just a matter of action.

 So this week, you have my permission to do nothing.
 Don’t declutter, don’t organize, don’t spend a dime.
-Just spend the week writing about how you want your space to look, visualizing every detail about how it will feel to be in that space, and speaking out loud what you want to make happen.
+Just spend the week writing about how you want your space to look, visualizing every detail about how it will feel to be in that space, and speaking out loud about what you want to make happen.
 You’ll be amazed at how much that looks like progress!